-Use a mix of characters, including uppercase letters, lowercase letters, numbers, and special symbols (i.e. \$, !, #)
+• Use a mix of characters, including uppercase letters, lowercase letters, numbers, and special symbols (e.g. \$, !, #).

-Avoid common words:
+Avoid personal information and common words:

-Avoid using easily guessable words like 'password', your name, or common words as these can be easily cracked
+• Avoid using easily guessable words like 'password', your name, or common words as these can be easily cracked.